 A biosensor is an analytical device that converts a biological response into an electrical signal.
-The term biosensor is often used for sensor devices used to determine the concentration of substances and other parameters of biological interest even where these do not utilise a biological system directly.
+The term biosensor is often used for sensor devices used to determine the concentration of substances and other parameters of biological interest even where these do not utilize a biological system directly.

-With an estimated 60 per cent annual growth rate, the major demand for biosensors is coming from health-care industry, but with some pressure from other areas such as food-quality appraisal and environmental monitoring.
+With an estimated 60 percent annual growth rate, the major demand for biosensors is coming from the healthcare industry, but with some pressure from other areas such as food-quality appraisal and environmental monitoring.
 The current types are potentiometric and amperometric biosensors and colourimetric paper enzyme strips.

 A successful biosensor must possess at least some of the following features:

-1. The biocatalyst must be highly specific for the purpose of analyses, be stable under normal storage conditions and show good stability over a large number of assays.
+- The biocatalyst must be highly specific for the purpose of analyses, be stable under normal storage conditions and show good stability over a large number of assays.